MakeSchool-Tutorials/Personal-Finance/P02-Input-Box/content.md

 > * Write the inputs values listed above into your input box
 > * Write formulas in `C2` to `C8` to translate annual inputs into monthly inputs
 > * Format data: use [these tips](https://gsuite.google.com/learning-center/products/sheets/get-started/#!/section-2) to format your data with the correct units ($, %).
+In column C of the Input Box, use formulas to turn the "total per year" numbers you just wrote in column B into monthly amounts.
+Note the following:
+> * Income streams will be 1/12 of the yearly total
+> * The rates (ISA, Income Savings Rate, Tax Rate) will remain constant.
+The same percentage will be multiplied to your per month income total later in the model.
+> * The Annual Return on Savings will not have a monthly return.
+Instead we'll calculate a year end return on savings.

 ## Stretch Challenge